syncfusion-content/wpf-docs/wpf/Range-Slider/Customization.md

 ### MinorTickStrokeThickness

-Use the 'MinorTickStrokeThickness' property, to change the thickness of the minor ticks.
+Use the `MinorTickStrokeThickness` property, to change the thickness of the minor ticks.

 {% tabs %}